-Response to Shift from Consumption of Goods to Consumption of Experiences lifestyle-oriented stores focused on food, services, and sundries.
+Response to Shift from Consumption of Goods to Consumption of Experiences

+In conjunction with the shift to shopping centers and fixed-term rental contracts, we are moving away from our previous, fashion-centric stores to develop lifestyle-oriented stores focused on food, services, and sundries.
 The first store that opened under the real estate model was Hakata Marui.
-This store has continued to experience forecast-exceeding customer numbers since its opening in April 2016, and net operating income yield (NOI yield) achieved its target of more than 4% for this store.
+This store has continued to experience forecast-exceeding customer numbers since its opening in April 2016, and net operating income vield (NOI yield) achieved its target of more than 4% for this store.
 In addition, we are moving ahead with co-creation store development initiatives that incorporate the desires of local customers at previously existing stores.
 As part of these efforts, Shizuoka Marui and Kashiwa Marui, which previously consisted as two buildings, were renovated to be reopened with each building functioning as a separate Marui or Modi store.
 The Marui stores opened in spring 2016 while their Modi counterparts were opened in the fall of the same year.
 Going forward, we will not limit ourselves to the previous model of stores that sell products.
 Instead, MARUI GROUP's stores will be used to provide space that is an intrinsic benefit of physical stores to the approximately 200 million customers that visit these stores each year while taking full advantage of their prime locations in front of train stations in urban centers.
 In addition, stores will be home to a new business of providing sharing economy services (accommodations and space) in order to uncover new customer needs.